 As a general rule, it is not permitted to build new homes in the open countryside.
-However, if you have underutilised or redundant agricultural buildings, it’s possible to use your Permitted Development Rights and convert them to residential use.
+However, if you have underutilised or redundant agricultural buildings, it’s possible to use your Permitted Development Rights and convert them to residential use – commonly known as Class Q.

-Under the guidelines, it is possible to provide up to 5 new dwellings on a single agricultural unit, which allows for the following in one or more agricultural buildings;
+Until the end of 20th May 2025, it is possible to follow the previous legislation and provide up to 5 new dwellings on a single agricultural holding, which allows for the following in one or more agricultural buildings;

 A simple barn conversion of a small brick and corrugated iron barn into an attractive brick and slate dwelling utilising Class Q permitted development.